“old school charm and Sinatra-esque charisma”

 Singer, broadcaster and author Gary Williams has been described as “a true song stylist” by London What’s On and “the UK's leading standard bearer for the supercool era” by the London Evening Standard.
-The star of the West End’s “Rat Pack” is a favourite with big bands and concert orchestras throughout the world, from the BBC Concert Orchestra to the Melbourne Symphony.
-As a broadcaster he's presented and written shows for BBC Radio 2, Jazz FM and The Wireless where he hosts the weekly show: Legends of Las Vegas.
+The star of the West End’s “Rat Pack” has performed everywhere from Bestival to Buckingham Palace.
+He's a favourite with big bands and concert orchestras throughout the world, from the BBC Concert Orchestra to the Melbourne Symphony.
+As a broadcaster he's presented and written shows for BBC Radio 2, Jazz FM and The Wireless where he hosts a weekly show.
 His book on stagecraft has been described as "an invaluable guide" by Playbill.

 Born in Grimsby, England in 1970, Gary found his voice in community theatre and social clubs before getting his first break with the BBC Big Band.
 The concert was broadcast on regional radio and caught the attention of BBC bosses, who immediately invited Gary to perform in a series of concerts with the band for Radio 2’s Big Band Special and on national television paying tribute to Vic Damone.
 It was there he met broadcaster David Jacobs who suggested they tour the UK together with a new show ‘The Legend of Sinatra’, which ran for 12 months prompting the London Times to say, “Michael Bublé isn’t the only person keeping the Sinatra flame alive”.